-Our team of expert model makers has a huge repertoire, from quick massing models at the onset of a project to presentation models of finalised designs, and everything in between.
+Our model workshop has a huge repertoire, from quick massing models at the onset of a project to presentation models of finalised designs, and everything in between.
 Some models have moveable parts that foster creative dialogue both within the design team and with the client.
 Others may be created using actual building materials to test a variety of options in different conditions, whether inside or out, light or dark, wet or dry.

 The model workshop is fully equipped with a wide range of technologies to suit every model need, including laser cutting and vacuum forming.
 An array of 3D printers also enables quick experimentation on building details.